“Okay, trainers: first step is to bring out your pokeballs.”

 “Maybe not as a calculated measurement, but on an instinctual level or as a learned behavior, sure.”
 When Blue notices Red staring at him, he looks defensive.
 “What?
 You think only people who spend all day reading can know big words?”

 “No, I just… well, you don’t use them normally.”
 And Red’s a bit impressed that Blue had thought of that.
-It’s so easy to recognize when Blue’s ignorance of science leads him to bad conclusions that Red often forgets that ignorant doesn’t mean “dumb,” even outside of his areas of expertise, like pokemon battling.
+It’s so easy to recognize when Blue’s ignorance of science leads him to bad conclusions that Red often forgets that “ignorant” doesn’t mean “dumb,” even outside of his areas of expertise, like pokemon battling.

 Blue rolls his eyes.
 “When you live with a professor you tend to pick some things up.”

 “Unfortunately it brings up another problem,” Leaf says.
 “If Charmander knows just how much oil to release to send his fire as far as he wants it to go, how would there be any substantial amount left where it lands?”

 They’re all silent for a moment, then Red grimaces.
 “Ok, let’s hope I’m better at this than I am catching pokeballs.”
 He takes a few steps back from his charmander, then points at the pokedoll.
 “Charmander!
 Ember!”

 The lizard stares at him, then looks at the pokedoll, then back to him.
 “Rawr!”

 “I’ll be fine.”
 He takes a step to the side, moving farther out of the line of sight.
 “Go on.
 Ember!”